ray-project/ray/doc/source/cluster/kubernetes-advanced.rst

 If the Operator and one or more ``RayClusters`` are created in multiple Helm releases, the ``RayCluster`` releases must be uninstalled before the Operator release.

-To remedy a situation where the Operator deployment was deleted first and ``RayCluster`` deletion is hanging, the options are
+To remedy a situation where the Operator deployment was deleted first and ``RayCluster`` deletion is hanging, try one of the following:

 - Manually delete the ``RayCluster``'s finalizers with ``kubectl edit`` or ``kubectl patch``.
 - Restart the Operator so that it can remove ``RayCluster`` finalizers.
 Then remove the Operator.